Laura-Liu-ZJ/Laura-Liu-ZJ.github.io/_posts/2020-5-15-First-Blog-Post.md

 title: Temp
 ---

-What do you think being a data scientist is about?
+-What do you think being a data scientist is about?

 What do you see as the major duties and/or knowledge areas?